 Arriving by Train

 Traveling around by train in Italy is an incredible experience and shouldn’t be missed out on.
 Trains pass via Rome’s Termini Station.
 The train station itself is not the most beautiful of places, and most people hop straight on the Metro or Bus pretty quickly.
 It’s not the most pleasant of areas.
+I love to use Trainline when booking my tickets for travel around Europe.

 It’s almost impossible to be bored in Rome or struggle to find something to do.
 Whether this is your first visit or the 15th, there is always something new to discover.
 The best way to enjoy Rome is to just go with the flow, whether that means hanging out in an Espresso bar with Romans or meandering the Appian Way, you’re going to have a great time.